-We made the first step a few years ago when we launched our bike sharing scheme, MOL Bubi, but now we can really see that the sharing economy is gaining momentum, specifically in our region.
-The total value of sharing economy was USD 15bn in 2014 and it is expected to reach USD 335bn by 2025.
-Importantly, carsharing has produced double-digit growth in recent years so the potential is huge.
+We made the first step a few years ago when we launched our bike-sharing scheme, MOL Bubi, but now we can see that the sharing economy is gaining momentum, specifically in our region.
+The total value of sharing economy was USD 15bn in 2014 and expects to reach USD 335bn by 2025.
+Importantly, carsharing has produced double-digit growth in recent years, so the potential is enormous.

 Can you talk about the challenges faced when launching such a service?
-In particular, the challenges you faced within the different municipalities/areas in Budapest?
+And within the different municipalities/areas in Budapest?

-Of course, making our MOL Limo idea become a reality was a challenging process, but in the end, I consider the project very successful.
-Since the idea first came up, it took us slightly over one year to launch the service, so it required a lot of effort from our colleagues to make it happen in such a short time.
+Of course, making our MOL Limo idea become a reality was a challenging process, but in the end, I believe the project was very successful.
+Since the idea first came up, it took us slightly over one year to launch the service, so our colleagues required a lot of effort to make it happen in such a short time.

-Carsharing was also a relatively new concept for the Budapest Municipality, so the negotiation process was quite challenging.
+Carsharing was also a relatively new concept for the Budapest district, so the negotiation process was quite challenging.

 Tell us about your choice to use electric cars.

-Also, if you consider changing customer habits and their increasing preference for eco-friendly solutions, an EV fleet is a really great fit.
-MOL Limo also gives an opportunity to try out an electric vehicle; there are lots of people, especially in our region, who have never driven an EV but are very interested to do so.
+Also, if you consider changing customer habits and their increasing preference for eco-friendly solutions, an EV fleet is a great fit.
+MOL Limo also allows trying out an electric vehicle; many people, especially in our region, have never driven an EV but are very interested in doing so.

-However, this is not our only initiative in the e-mobility arena.
-We already have some EV chargers in Hungary and Romania and in the next few years, we will significantly increase their number, partially as part of the Next-E consortium.
-Altogether, we will install with the Next-E partners 252 chargers along main highways, with a major portion located in MOL Group’s network.
+However, this is not our only initiative in the electric mobility arena.
+We already have some EV chargers in Hungary and Romania, and in the next few years, we will significantly increase their number, partially as part of the Next-E consortium.
+Altogether, we will install with the Next-E partners 252 chargers along main highways, with a significant portion located in MOL Group’s network.

-Why did you choose to launch a free-floating service instead of another type of service (round trip, etc.)?
+Why did you launch a free-floating service instead of another type of service (round trip, etc.)?

-Nowadays, convenience is a critical factor for attracting and keeping customers.
-A free-floating model, which we chose for our MOL Limo service, gives much greater flexibility for customers.
-Obviously, the logistics of the free-floating model are much more complex, but we wanted to give the customers exactly what they need – convenience and hassle-free travel.
+Nowadays, convenience is a critical factor in attracting and keeping customers.
+A free-floating model, which we chose for our MOL Limo service, gives much greater flexibility to customers.
+The logistics of the free-floating model are much more complex, but we wanted to provide customers with precisely what they need – convenience and hassle-free travel.

 How will you measure success at the end of your first year of service?

-From the very first days since MOL Limo was launched the reaction of customers was great and to be honest, it has by far exceeded our expectations.
-The numbers speak for themselves: so far, we’ve had over 40,000 registrations and we reached 5 million minutes already traveled.
-Every day, around 1,500 people regularly use our carsharing service, which we consider a huge success.
+From the very first days since the launch of MOL Limo, the reaction of customers was great, and to be honest, it has by far exceeded our expectations.
+The numbers speak for themselves: we’ve had over 40,000 registrations and reached 5 million minutes already traveled.
+Every day, around 1,500 people regularly use our carsharing service in Budapest, which we consider a huge success.

-From the financial standpoint, as with all our investments we expect financial returns, but we don’t consider mobility an immediate cash generation opportunity.
-The global mobility services market is expected to increase by 50 times in 15 years so entering the carsharing scene has major long-term potential for us.
+As with all our investments, we expect financial returns from an economic standpoint, but we don’t consider mobility an immediate cash generation opportunity.
+The global mobility services market intends to increase by 50 times in 15 years, so entering the carsharing scene has significant long-term potential.

 Last but not least, we are a power brand in our region with a strong reputation for fuel sales.
-We think that once we connect the MOL brand and carsharing in customers’ minds, we will be able to achieve real competitive advantages in mobility services as well.
+We think that once we connect the MOL brand and carsharing in customers’ minds, we will be able to achieve real competitive advantages in mobility services.

 Vulog, the world’s leading tech mobility provider, is proud to power MOL Limo, a free-floating carsharing service in Budapest, Hungary.